opensight-cv/docs/docs/modules/mask.md

 ![Dilate Node Image](../assets/images/modules/mask/node_dilate.png)

 Takes a mask (`imgBW`) and extends all of its borders by the number of pixels defined in the `size` setting.
+Commonly used to reduce noise in an image, along with [Erode](#erode).

 ## Erode

 ![Erode Node Image](../assets/images/modules/mask/node_erode.png)

 Takes a mask (`imgBW`) and removes the number of pixels around all its borders as defined in the `size` setting.
+Commonly used to reduce noise in an image, along with [Dilate](#dilate).

 ## Invert

 ![Invert Node Image](../assets/images/modules/mask/node_invert.png)

-Inverts the mask such that all white areas become black and vise versa, essentially inverting the mask's effect.
+Inverts the mask such that all white areas become black and vise versa, effectively inverting the mask's effect.

 ## Join